TehMM/bailiikc/SCRAPER_DESIGN_FRAMEWORK.md

 Abort the run cleanly with a clear error.

+4.4 Case index backends (CSV vs DB)

+- The canonical in-memory case index (CASES_BY_ACTION, AJAX_FNAME_INDEX,
+  CASES_ALL) is still built from the CSV by default.
+- An experimental DB-backed index exists for validation and manual testing: when ``BAILIIKC_USE_DB_CASES=1`` is set, the index is populated from the SQLite ``cases`` table instead of parsing the CSV.
+- Behaviour must remain identical between backends; equivalence tests verify that titles, cause numbers, courts, categories, judgment dates, and action tokens match for the same CSV snapshot.

 4.4 “New cases” definition

 A case is new in this CSV version if: